Chapter 2. Support requirements

 Review this section to ensure that your planned deployment meets the requirements for support by Red Hat.

-See the Red Hat Virtualization Planning and Prerequisites Guide for details on requirements of Red Hat Virtualization: https://access.redhat.com/documentation/en-us/red_hat_virtualization/4.1/html/planning_and_prerequisites_guide/requirements
+See Requirements in the Red Hat Virtualization Planning and Prerequisites Guide for details on requirements of Red Hat Virtualization.

-Red Hat Hyperconverged Infrastructure (RHHI) requires at least 3 physical machines.
-Scaling to 6 physical machines or 9 physical machines is also supported; see Scaling for more detailed requirements.
+Red Hat Hyperconverged Infrastructure for Virtualization (RHHI for Virtualization) requires at least 3 physical machines.
+Scaling to 6, 9, or 12 physical machines is also supported; see Scaling for more detailed requirements.

-- at least 2 NICs per physical machine, for separation of data and management traffic (see Section 3.4, “Networking” for details)
+- at least 2 NICs (Network Interface Controllers) per physical machine, for separation of data and management traffic (see Section 2.4, “Networking” for details)

 for small deployments:

 - at most 80TB storage

 2.3.
 Hosted Engine virtual machine

 The Hosted Engine virtual machine requires at least the following: